 During your time at VU Amsterdam, considerable attention will be paid to your future career and job market perspectives.
 With our help, you will be asked to think about your future career and you will get to know the professional world through research assignments from professional practice, practical assignments and internships.
 A bachelor’s degree from the Faculty of Humanities puts you right in the middle of society.

-Below is an overview of all bachelor’s programmes taught in English in the Faculty of Humanities.
+Below is an overview of all Bachelor’s programmes taught in English in the Faculty of Humanities.
 Each programme has its own information page where you can find out about the content and structure of the programmes, as well as your job market perspectives.
-By exploring the programmes, you’ll quickly find out which ones you find interesting.
+By exploring the programmes, you will quickly find out which ones you find interesting.

 |Communication and Information studies: Language and Media|